-Although it is hard to say how many “green” schools exist, the Green Charter Schools Network, in Madison, Wis., counts 200 charter schools as members.
+Although it is hard to say how many “green” schools exist, the Green Charter Schools Network, in Madison, Wisconsin, counts 200 charter schools as members.
 In part thanks to state grants that focus on environmental education, a loose network of green schools has formed.
 Groups like the Sierra Club and the National Wildlife Foundation have provided lesson plans and money for field trips.

 “It’s also mainstream public schools that are taking this on,” said Randall E. Solomon, executive director of the New Jersey Sustainable State Institute at Rutgers University.